Technology Capstone Research Project PG (11522.1)

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

 No required text.
-Students can consult any standard and relevant texts on the following topics: project management, requirement analysis, risk management, agile development, quality assurance and testing, time management, stakeholder analysis, communication and presentations.
+Students can consult any standard and relevant texts on the following topics: project management, requirement analysis, risk management, agile development, quality assurance and testing, time management, stakeholder analysis and communication

 Submission of assessment items